kuidio/docs/docs/02-resources/03-identifiers/vlan/02_vlan_index.md

 ## Status

-he status of the `VLANIndex` is indicated using the READY condition.
-A True Ready condition indicates the VLANIndex was successful.
+The status of the `VLANIndex` is indicated using the READY condition.
+A True Ready condition indicates the `VLANIndex` was successful.
 When the Ready condition status is False, the reason and message information in the status provide additional details.

 ```
 kubectl get vlanindices.vlan.be.kuid.dev